-My child doesn’t play.
-Or talk.
-6 easy Solutions & effective Play Ideas
+When your child does not play.
+Or talk. – 6 easy Solutions & effective Play Ideas

 You’ve tried to interest him in toys or play activities.
 But all he wants to do is run to and fro endlessly vocalising loudly or fiddling with an object while sitting absentmindedly on a chair or lolling on the sofa.
 Whenever you try to show or teach him something, his eyes drift away, his hands go limp or he just wanders off.
 Or he screams and messes it up.
 You feel lost.
 And so does the child.
 Or what is going on?